PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 thumbnail: https://res.cloudinary.com/pipedreamin/image/upload/v1646763735/docs/icons/icons8-database-96_iv1oup.png
 ---

-# Managing state
+# Data stores

-In Node.js (Javascript) code steps, you can also store and retrieve data within code steps without connecting a 3rd party database service.

-This is very useful for tracking data between runs of a particular workflow, making sure workflows only run once per unique record or sharing data between workflows.
+In Node.js (Javascript) code steps, you can also store and retrieve data within code steps without connecting a 3rd party database. **Date Stores** are very useful for tracking data between runs of a particular workflow, making sure workflows only run once per unique record or sharing data between workflows.

 :::warning
 This functionality is limited to only Node.js code steps at this time.